Investors urge miners to change ways after damning Rio Tinto workplace report

 An 85-page report released by Rio on Tuesday that pointed to a culture where harmful behaviours are often normalised and bullying is rife put a spotlight on the broader industry, which has long been accused of tolerating inappropriate behaviour.

+"We are committed to holding investee companies to account on such matters...(and) expect that the findings of this report will motivate other boards into action," Simeon said, adding that abrdn would follow up with Rio on the report.

+Two other top-20 investors told Reuters they also planned to speak to the company about the report, but declined to comment further ahead of the meeting.

-Pension fund Health Employees Superannuation Trust Australia said it was writing to mining companies to ask how they are addressing similar potential issues.
-The fund said it would "seek to engage with senior management and boards on how they are overseeing company culture" to ensure high standards.
+Pension fund Health Employees Superannuation Trust Australia also said it was writing to mining companies to ask how they are addressing similar potential issues.

 Miners, who have struggled to attract female workers, even as they grapple with a labour shortage, have been trying for several years to change a "boys club" culture.
 Top global miner BHP Group BHP.AX has an "ambitious, aspirational goal" of achieving gender balance globally by 2025.